svx/k8-traefik/docs/tutorial.md

 It can create multiple containers (Pods).
 Each Pod is configured following the `spec` field in the *Deployment* configuration.
 <!-- markdownlint-enable -->
-To start Traefik on the Kubernetes cluster, a *Deployment* resource must exist.
+To start Traefik on the Kubernetes cluster, a *Deployment* resource is needed.

 The *Deployment* contains an important attribute for customizing Traefik: `args`.